List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 Linda Vashti is Ian's wife, and mother to Mileina.
-She appears in the background of episode 2 in the second season, but does not make a proper appearance until Ian later travels to space in episode 9 to retrieve the 0 Raiser.
-Linda later delivers supplies, new equipment for the Gundams and the 0 Gundam to Ptolemaios II and joins Ian in the weapons control room.
-Linda is noticeably younger than her husband.
+She appears in the background of episode 2 of the second season, but does not make a proper appearance until Ian later travels to space in episode 9 to retrieve the 0 Raiser.
+Linda later delivers supplies and new equipment for the Gundams and the 0 Gundam to Ptolemaios II, and joins Ian in the weapons control room.